 These days, the answer to that question runs the gamut.
 Is it site-finished or prefinished?
 If site-finished, is it a typical topcoat-type of finish, wax or oil?

 If it's a prefinished floor, depending on the finish, it may be easy to recoat, difficult to abrade and recoat, or, with certain finishes, simply impossible to recoat.
 That can lead some contractors to bid prefinished recoat jobs very high or try to talk those customers into a total resand (many prefinished floor warranties are voided once any new finish is applied on the floor anyway).
-For a thorough discussion of recoating prefinished floors, see the article "Recoating Prefinished Wood Floors Doesn't Have to Be a Gamble" from the June/July 2012 issue of Hardwood Floors.
+For a thorough discussion of recoating prefinished floors, see the article "Recoating Prefinished Wood Floors Doesn't Have to Be a Gamble" from the June/July 2012 issue.

 Most contractors can look at a wood floor and make a good guess as to whether it's a common topcoat finish, wax or oil.
 If it's obviously being maintained as a wax floor, wax finish is the only option, since conventional finishes won't stick to a waxed floor.
 You'll need to use the products recommended by the wax manufacturer to clean and recoat the floor with wax.